 TEACHING

-A media instructor since 2003, Amanda founded the school Write Like a Honey Badger, where she teaches pitching, interviewing, photography and travel writing.
-She also offers a week-long workshop in Rome.
+Amanda has taught writing and digital media to adults since 2003 via Writers.com, Hugo House and Write Like a Honey Badger, which she founded.
+Her classes include pitching, interviewing, photography and travel writing.
+She also periodically offers a week-long workshop in Rome.
 Bring her an apple and she’ll reveal the best espresso in the Eternal City…

 BIBLIOGRAPHY